HYF-Class19/agile-devlopment-group-3/planning/user-personas.md

-# user personas
+# User Personas

+## Second user persona

+Bio:

+Needs/Goals:

+Frustrations:

+Scenario:

-## third user persona
+## Third user persona

-Bio : Aïla is an nature activist who works for project Needs/goals : She has to prepare a presentation about trees Frustrations : Presenting in a language everyone can understand is not an easy goal for her Scenario: She wants to make perfect and effective presentation for everyone
+Bio : Aïla is an nature activist who works for project.

+Needs/goals : She has to prepare a presentation about trees.

+Frustrations : Presenting in a language everyone can understand is not an easy. goal for her.

+Scenario: She wants to make perfect and effective presentation for everyone.